LincolnUniLTL/AlmEZ/README.md

 Then, [log in to the Ex LIbris Developer Network]() as your institution user.
 To use the RESTful web services, you need to [set up applications and **get API keys** for them](https://developers.exlibrisgroup.com/alma/apis#starting).
 I recommend you set up one to use in your sandbox for testing, and one against your production environment.
 You only need a read-only "plan".

 Download/unpack the source into a location of your choosing on your web server.
-If you want to call your script with a nice URL, use a URL rewriter or make sure index.php is registered as a default document name for the directory it sits in.
+If you want to call your script with a nice URL, use a URL rewriter or simply make sure index.php is registered as a default document name for the directory it sits in.

 ### Configuration and testing

 Rename _[config.EXAMPLE.php](config.EXAMPLE.php)_ to _config.php_ and configure it.
-The file is commented with hints, but here is some additional explaantory information:
+The file is commented with hints, but here is some additional explanatory information:

 * `_DEBUG_`: debug mode will use test user parameters, specified in `$testParams` a few lines down, and is most useful for quickly testing the script by URL in a web browser
 * `_VERBOSE_`: this will make the script output more information for debugging purposes, usually depends on `_DEBUG_` also being set on